Basic SAR Concepts and Terminology

 How Does it Work?

-A synthetic aperture radar (SAR) is an active sensor that first transmits microwave signals and then receives back the signals that are reflected, or backscattered, from the Earth's surface.
+A synthetic aperture radar (SAR) is an active sensor that first transmits microwave signals and then receives back the signals that are returned, or backscattered, from the Earth’s surface.

 Flight and Directional Terminology

 The instrument measures distances between the sensor and the point on the Earth’s surface where the signal is backscattered.
 This distance is slant range (see illustration), which can be projected on the ground representing the ground range.
 The flight direction is also referred to as along-track or azimuth direction, and the direction perpendicular to the flight path is the across-track or range direction.
 The angle between the direction the antenna is pointing and the nadir is the look angle.
 The angle between the radar beam center and the normal to the local topography is the incidence angle.
 Both angles are sometimes used synonymously, which is only valid if the InSAR geometry is simplified neglecting the Earth’s curvature and the local topography.
 Because the look angle of the sensor significantly affects the behavior of backscatter, it is one of the main parameters determining the viewing geometry and the incidence angle of the backscattered signal.
 Depending on the characteristics of the illuminated terrain, areas of layover and shadow may occur in the imagery.

 Wavelength and Effects

 The wavelength of the sensor determines the penetration depth of the transmitted signal into the vegetation layer of the terrain surface.
 The longer the wavelength, the deeper the penetration can be, particularly in forests.

 - The energy of an X-band sensor is mainly returned at the top layer of the canopies